bologer/anycomment.io/readme.txt

 **Enhancements:**

 * Now when option "show alert on new comment" is on, new comment will be show automatically, without a need to click on the alert message
+* Added "Tools" tab for having different helpers from plugin.
+Ability to drop cache, open comments for all posts, pages, any post type, WooCommerce and see debug information

 **Fixes:**